hullmann/continuouscontrol-DDPG/README.md

 Place the file in the `continuouscontrol-DDPG/` folder (cloned in step 2.), and unzip the file.

 ## Instructions
-Follow the instructions in Navigation.ipynb to train your agent or scroll to the bottom of the code to let the agent run based on pretrained weights.
+Follow the instructions in Continuous_Control.ipynb to train your agent or scroll to the bottom of the code to let the agent run based on pretrained weights.